Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 Valuation Method: Using the cost method to value trade secrets and the revenue method to value customer relationships.

-Bottom line: Intangible assets improve the value proposition and make it easier to negotiate the terms of the acquisition.
-Trade secrets were valued at $500,000 based on development costs and customer relationships were valued at $800,000 using discounted cash flows.
+Result: Intangible assets enhance the value proposition and facilitate the negotiation of acquisition terms.
+Trade secrets were valued at $500,000 based on development costs, and customer relationships were valued at $800,000 using discounted cash flows.

 Frequently Asked Questions (FAQ)